tballison/commoncrawl-fetcher-lite/ConfiguringTheFetch.md

 ## DryRun
 If set to `true`, this processes all the records but does not extract the non-truncated files.
 This can be useful for counting files.

+## ExtractTruncated
+If set to `true`, this will extract the raw bytes from both truncated and non-truncated records.
+This does **NOT** refetch the files from the original URLS;
+the extracted bytes will contain truncated data.
+When this is set to `true`, the log file will have an extra column for `truncated` and be named `logs/extracted-urls-all.csv`.
+The default is `false`;

 ## MaxRecords, MaxFilesExtracted, MaxFilesTruncated
 If these are set to `-1`, or they are not included, the fetcher will